demboc/basic_bioinfo/README.md

 1. Start Windows PowerShell as Administrator
-2. Type in:
+2. Type in the following command to install Ubuntu:
 > wsl --install
-this will install Ubuntu
-3. Once installed, you may search Ubuntu from the start menu or type in:
+3. Once installed, you may search Ubuntu from the start menu or type in the Powershell the command:
 > wsl
-in the PowerShell

 That's it, you now have Ubuntu installed!